WOOD WORKING CLASSES IN TORONTO

 The following class topics are meant as a guide line for beginners.

-If there’s something specific you’d like to learn about and you don’t see if listed here then please don’t hesitate to ask.
+If there’s something specific you’d like to learn about, and you don’t see it listed here,

 I’d be happy to customize a class for you !